icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    #.
 Click Run.

-After few second the motor should begin to rotate.
+After few second the motor should begin to execute its position seeking algorithm.
 The position feedback from the kit will be printed on the console.
+Attempting to gently turn the spindle of the motor should provoke a reaction from the controller as it holds its position.

 Importing the EtherCAT application